keyestudio/KS0085-Smart-Home-Kit/docs/2. Tutorial for Arduino/3. Tutorial/KS0085 Keyestudio Smart Home Kit for Arduino.rst

    delay(1000); // wait for a second

-Delay for 1s, light on LED--keep on 1s--light off LED--stay on 1s,
+Delay for 1s, light on LED–keep on 1s–light off LED–stay on 1s, iterate
-iterate the process.
+the process.
 LED flashes with 1-second interval.

 What if you want to make LED flash rapidly?
 You only need to modify the value of delay block.
 Reducing the delay value implies that the time you wait is shorter, that is, flashing rapidly.
 Conversely, you could make LED flash slowly.

-.. _Project-2：Breathing-Light:

 Project 2：Breathing Light
 ~~~~~~~~~~~~~~~~~~~~~~~~~~